 - 4. Documentation of Financial Need For some programs, the Office will collect documents to determine a student's financial need. - a) Free Application for Federal Student Aid (FAFSA) The FAFSA is the application for federal student aid.
 It is available online at www.fafsa.gov.
 The student must complete the FAFSA by the document deadline specified by the program.
-The Office will automatically receive the applicant's FAFSA results. - b) Household Verification Worksheet (HELP Worksheet) The household verification worksheet is used to determine the number of dependents who live in the home with the applicant. - HELP Worksheet/FAFSA Conflict Additional information will be required if conflicting information is reported from the applicant's FAFSA and household verification worksheet.
-The student is required to contact the Office to receive instructions to resolve the conflicting information. - (2) Marial Separation The student must provide proof of separate addresses of each parent if a parent's residency was incorrectly reported on the household verification worksheet.
-Current year state tax returns, current rental/purchase agreements, or utility bills may be requested for documentation. - 5.
-Licensing Documentation For some graduate programs, the Office will collect documents to determine a student's licensure status. - a) Current Teacher's License The student may submit a copy of a valid teacher's license. - b) Current Nursing License The student should go online and print a copy of the online nursing license verification available from the Mississippi Board of Nursing. - c) Documentation of Student Preparation for Program For some programs, the Office will collect documents to determine a student's level of preparation for receiving state student financial aid. - 6.
-Entrance Counseling Entrance counseling will be provided as part of the contract for forgivable loans.
+The Office will automatically receive the applicant's FAFSA results. - b) Household Verification Worksheet (HELP Worksheet) The household verification worksheet is used to determine the number of dependents who live in the home with the applicant. - (1) HELP Worksheet/FAFSA Conflict Additional information will be required if conflicting information is reported from the applicant's FAFSA and household verification worksheet.
+The student is required to contact the Office to receive instructions to resolve the conflicting information. - (2) Marital Separation The student must provide two forms of proof of separate addresses of each parent if a parent's residency was incorrectly reported on the household verification worksheet.
+Current year state tax returns, current rental/purchase agreements, or utility bills will be accepted for documentation.
+A cell phone bill will only be accepted as a second form of documentation if the other form is a rental/purchase agreement. - 5.
+Licensing Documentation For some graduate programs, the Office will collect documents to determine a student's licensure status. - a) Current Teacher's License The student may submit a copy of a valid teacher's license. - b) Current Nursing License The student should go online and print a copy of the online nursing license verification available from the Mississippi Board of Nursing. - c) Documentation of Student Preparation for Program For some programs, the Office will collect documents to determine a student's level of preparation for receiving state student financial aid.

+- 6. Entrance Counseling Entrance counseling will be provided as part of the contract for forgivable loans.
 As with the Master Contract and Note, the Entrance Counseling document is first presented electronically for electronic signature.
 However, Entrance Counseling documents can be provided in paper format upon request.
-The entrance counseling document should be signed and returned by the deadline.

-- 7. Letter of Acceptance Letters of acceptance should be submitted as soon as they are received.
+The entrance counseling document should be signed and returned by the deadline. - 7.
+Letter of Acceptance Letters of acceptance should be submitted as soon as they are received.
 Letters of acceptance should be submitted by the published deadline. - 8.
 Letter of Recommendation Letters of recommendation should be submitted by the document deadline. - D. A valid social security number shall be required from all students applying for state aid in order to create a permanent and lasting record and to facilitate student data sharing between the student's institution, the federal government, ACT, the Department of Revenue, the Department of Motor Vehicles, and the Office.
 An alternative number will be assigned and used for all purposes which do not require the social security number.
 The Office is dedicated to ensuring the privacy and proper handling of confidential information pertaining to students. - E. Whoever, with intent to defraud the state or any department, agency, Board, Office, commission, county, municipality or other subdivision of state or local government, knowingly and willfully falsified, conceals or covers up by trick, scheme or device a material fact, or makes any false, fictitious or fraudulent statements or representations, or makes or uses any false writings or document knowing the same to contain any false, fictitious or fraudulent statement or entry, shall upon conviction, be punished by a fine of not more than Ten Thousand Dollars (\$10,000) or by imprisonment for not more than five (5) years, or by both such fine and imprisonment.